 If there is a special rule for your drug, it usually means that you or your provider will have to take extra steps for us to cover the drug.
 For example, your provider may need to request a service authorization for you to receive the drug.
 We may or may not agree to approve the request without taking extra steps.
-Refer to Service Authorization and Benefit Determination and Service Authorizations and Continuity of Care in Section 14 of this handbook.
+Refer to Service Authorization and Benefit Determination in Section 14 of this handbook.

 If Optima Health Community Care is new for you, you can keep getting your authorized drugs for the duration of the authorization or during the continuity of care period after you first enroll, whichever is sooner.
 The continuity of care period is 30 days.
-Refer to Continuity of Care Period in Section 3 of this handbook.
+Refer to Transition of Care Policy: Continuity of Care Period in Section 3 of this handbook.